artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 ## Community

 When we adopted Relay, there was no competition - we'd have just used the fetch API.
-Over time, Apollo came up and really put a considerable amount of effort into lowering the barriers to entry, and making it feasible to build complex apps easily.
+Over time, [the Apollo team][apollo] came up and really put a considerable amount of effort into lowering the barriers to entry, and making it feasible to build complex apps easily.

-We did an audit last year of what it would take to re-create a lot of the infrastructure we use in Relay atop of the (much more popular) Apollo GraphQL eco-system and saw it was feasible but would require a considerable amount of work across many different plugins and tools.
-With Relay that's all packaged into one tool, works consistently and obviously doesn't have a scaling problem as Facebook have tens of thousands of Relay components.
+As we hired a set of new engineers, the "Apollo vs Relay" debate came up.
+Interested in whether we would still start with Relay today, we ran an audit last year of what it would take to re-create a lot of the infrastructure we love in Relay atop of the (much more popular) Apollo GraphQL eco-system and saw it was feasible but would require a considerable amount of work across many different plugins and tools.
+With Relay that's all packaged into one tool, works consistently and has been proven in production with Facebook have tens of thousands of Relay components.

 It's worth highlighting the core difference in community management for Apollo vs Relay.
 Engineers working on Apollo have great incentives to do user support, and improve the tools for the community - that's their businesses